behdanisohrab/ATL/doc/QuickHelp.md

 simply create stub methods in that class same as we did above, and after a few iterations you should get to the end of the rabbit hole.

+__NOTE__: exceptions like `java.lang.NoSuchMethodException` may sometimes not provide information about what class the method is supposed to be in (not even with the "or it's superclasses" disclaimer).
+If that happens, you will again need to decompile the app's code and look around the place mentioned in the stack trace for calls to a method of the name mentioned.

-NOTE: in some cases, such as with enums and interfaces, you should be able to simply copy the APACHE-licensed android code.
+__NOTE__: in some cases, such as with enums and interfaces, you should be able to simply copy the APACHE-licensed android code.
 With interfaces, you might want to comment out any methods not needed for the app you are trying to get to work in order to cut down on the amount of stubbing you need to do.

+Random Layout widgets can also mostly be copied from AOSP, with minor changes and maybe some commenting out of things that make the code not compile (if they turn out to have been important, can always fix them properly later)

+__IMPORTANT__: run `clang-format --style="{BasedOnStyle: LLVM, IndentWidth: 8, UseTab: Always, AllowShortIfStatementsOnASingleLine: false, IndentCaseLabels: true, ColumnLimit: 0}"` on any AOSP file that you are importing; manual code style changes are not required, but this simple automatic step is.
+Make sure to run this before doing any changes to the code, since e.g commented out sections do not get reformatted by `clang-format`.

+If you added any classes, make sure to add them in `src/api-impl/meson.build` (sorted alphabetically).

 ##### intriguing case: widgets

 There are two basic types of widgets (Views): containers (Layouts) and the rest.

-Initially all container widgets where backed by Gtk container widgets.
+Initially all container widgets were backed by Gtk container widgets.
 As this caused lots of behaviour diffeneces with AOSP, we have instead implemented the API of ViewGroup, which is the super class of all container widgets.
 This allows to more or less completely reuse specialized container widget implementation from AOSP source code.